FreedomBen/breakout71/Readme.md

 ## Easy perk ideas

+- when the ball teleport, probability that it's duplicated instead
+- combo resets on teleport
+- combo resets when hitting puck without a teleport
 - teleport ball to puck as soon as it hits something (% chance)
 - allow dropping balls that are about to miss.
 - square coins : coins loose all horizontal momentum when hitting something.